The eldest son of Britain's longest-reigning monarch has taken his late mother's place on the throne and will officially be crowned king on Saturday.

 Charles then spent the next few years serving in both the Royal Navy and Royal Air Force, following in his father's footsteps.

 In 1981, Charles married Lady Diana Spencer, who became the princess of Wales.
-The couple had two sons, William and Harry, who are second and sixth in line to the throne.
+The couple had two sons, William and Harry, who are currently first and fifth in line to the throne.

 A 1994 biography authorized by Charles -- "Prince of Wales," by Jonathan Dimbleby -- revealed that he felt pressured by his father to marry Diana and that he wasn't ever in love with her.
 According to the book, Charles began having an affair with Camilla Parker Bowles in 1986.
 The two had met at a polo match several years prior.